lechnerc77/myNewsWrap/README.md

 I am happy to receive feedback via issues.
 This way you can also draw my attention to stuff that you want to propose to be mentioned in future episodes and that I have missed.

 ## Next Date
-The next podcast will be streamed on Friday, 27th of November at 02:00 pm on [YouTube](https://youtu.be/tgUO1m5n5xY)
+The next podcast will be available on Friday, 4th of December on my [YouTubeChannel](https://www.youtube.com/channel/UCeaAZSNyP3MbyGe_1KKZADA?view_as=subscriber)

 ## Overview of Episodes